Fill out the form to get more information about the Grace Hopper Program bootcamp of your choice.

 Healthcare

-For many health systems, digitizing medical records was their first foray into the world of programming.
-More recently, coding has enhanced doctors’ ability to put those records to use.
-Tech helps them to make diagnoses and monitor patients’ conditions, as well as provide services like telemedicine.
+For many health systems, digitizing medical records was their first foray into programming.
+More recently, coding has enhanced doctors’ ability to use those records.
+Tech helps them make diagnoses, monitor patients’ conditions, and provide services like telemedicine, increasing the demand for tech professionals in healthcare.

 Salaries in the Tech Industry

-People with coding and other tech skills have the opportunity to find jobs with lucrative annual salaries.
-A sampling of figures from Emsi Burning Glass:
+People with coding and other tech skills can find jobs with lucrative annual salaries.
+A sampling of figures from Glassdoor:

 The fastest-growing salaries, according to the tech job search site Dice, are for workers who help process and protect data.
 Cybersecurity analysts saw their earnings grow by 16.3% in 2020, while data scientists increased their compensation by 12.8%.